svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 author: Sofia von Hauske Valtierra
 ---

-## Challenge: Empathy Machine

-Using the information from today's lecture, create a technical working prototype that allows a human to experience animal senses/locomotion or other animal processes.

-Guiding Questions:
-1. When including such sensory/locomotion/cognitive aspects etc., think about what could affect empathy.
-In cinema or narrative techniques for example, aspirations, vulnerabilities, conflict scenarios are normally pulled together to create sensitive moments.

-2. What are the experiential aspects you can build on to relate/feel like an animal?
-How can you amplify those?
-Why did you choose these animal senses or actions specifically?

-3. What do other humans feel when testing your prototype?

 ## First Attempt: Researching Animals

 First I started by researching animals; I started looking into interesting behaviors that they had, or exciting ways in which they sensed things.
 One of the things that I found really interesting and that I went a little more deeply into was Firefly communication.
 Fireflies have different flying and lighting patterns that lets them communicate with their species and attract females.
 I had a couple of ideas of physical and digital games that had to do with this, but I wasn't really convinced.
 Starting out with research was not really getting me to where I wanted.